Implications of neutrino species number and summed mass measurements in cosmological observations: Combined analysis using summed neutrino mass measurement

-with mass values given in meV unit.
-Neutrino oscillation data \cite{pdg} were used, to give offset values, $> 58.7\,, > 99.2 $meV's, for NH and IH, respectively.
+for IH, where mass values are given in meV unit.
+We note that $\sum_i m_i$ denotes the summed neutrino mass determined by cosmological observations.
+This quantity should be divided by the dilution factor to compare with the values of the oscillation experiments\cite{pdg}.
+Offset values given by setting $m_0=0$ are $> 58.7$ and $> 99.2$ meV, for NH and IH, respectively.
 This difference in two ordering schemes is significantly large.

 In Fig(\ref{Neff_mass-sum}) we show the region in the $(\Delta N_{\rm eff}\,, \sum_i m_i)$ plane allowed by Planck 2018 observations.
-Results are applicable irrespective of Majorana or Dirac type of neutrinos.
+These results hold irrespective of whether neutrinos are of Majorana or of Dirac type, since neutrino oscillation data cannot distinguish these two types.
+Nevertheless, plots given here can help NH and IH differences in future cosmological observations.

 In the case of Dirac-type neutrino one can add more to this.
 One can readily convert $\Delta N_{\rm eff}$ to $ \Delta g_*$ using (\ref{neff-g* relation}) in favor of theoretical convenience of Dirac-type neutrino.
 We illustrate results in Fig(\ref{Neff_mass-sum}) for three choices of the smallest neutrino mass.
 With improved accuracy in future observations one can reject IH schemes of larger smallest mass more readily than NH schemes.
 The minimum LR symmetric model is on the verge of rejection if IH scheme is adopted.